 - Has represented both venues and sponsors regarding some of the nations’ largest naming rights agreements for both sports and performing arts venues.

 - Negotiated television and radio rights agreements on behalf of and involving professional sports teams.

 - Successfully prosecuted professional negligence claims against arena architects.

-- Successfully defended Benihana, Inc., which owns and operates approximately 70 restaurants in the United States, the Caribbean, and Latin America, in more than 10 cases and appeals brought by Benihana of Tokyo (BOT) from 2012 through 2017.
-Also prevailed in numerous counterclaims and contempt proceedings against BOT, and collected more than $1.2 million in attorneys' fees to date for the client.
+- Successfully defended Benihana, Inc., which owns and operates approximately 70 restaurants in the United States, the Caribbean, and Latin America, in more than 10 cases and appeals brought by Benihana of Tokyo (BOT) from 2012 through 2018.
+Also prevailed in numerous counterclaims and contempt proceedings against BOT, and obtained judgments for nearly $3 million in attorneys’ fees to date for the client.

 - Successfully defended corporate investor in a major governance trial in Delaware Chancery Court, and on appeal in the Delaware Supreme Court.

 - Successfully defended nationwide restaurant chain in major corporate valuation dispute in the U.S. District Court for the Southern District of New York and the Second Circuit Court of Appeals.